gvwilson/thirdbit/src/fiction/bear/index.md

 "Looks like… braids, Your Highness," Manpa said, squinting again.

-"Yes, they're braids," Muddh said, as though he'd been able to hear the soldier even though there were fifty yards between them.
+"Yes, they're braids," Mukh said, as though he'd been able to hear the soldier even though there were fifty yards between them.
 "Show them what else you have, Harry."